VBYC/vbyc-main/wp-content/plugins/shortpixel-image-optimiser/readme.txt

     define(‘SHORTPIXEL_API_KEY’, ‘APIKEY’)
     where ‘APIKEY’ is the API Key received upon sign up.
     If configured that way, the API key will be used for all the sites of the multisite but will only be visible on the main site’s Settings page, being hidden for the rest of the sites.

+= I am not the only one working in the WordPress Dashboard.
+How can I hide my API key? =
+    There is a simple way to hide the API key, all you need to do is to add these two lines in your wp-config.php: define('SHORTPIXEL_API_KEY', '<<your api key here>>');
+    define('SHORTPIXEL_HIDE_API_KEY', true);

 = How much is a credit? =
     A credit is used each time ShortPixel optimizes an image or thumbnail by at least 5%.
 If we're not able to optimize an image or thumbnail by at least 5% then no credit will be used :-)